 An HSA is different from the plan types of PPO, HMO or EPO.
 Any of these plan types can be an HSA eligible plan.
 So, you can get a PPO that is also HSA eligible, but not every HSA eligible plan is a PPO, and PPOs aren't available in every state.
 HSA eligible plans are available in pretty much every state.

 HSA stands for health savings account.
-It's separate from the type of network options of a PPO, HMO, etc. and typically is cheaper non-HSA eligible plans.
+It's separate from the type of network options of a PPO, HMO, etc. and typically is cheaper than non-HSA eligible plans.

 You can open an HSA with any HSA eligible health plan, and use those tax deductible funds to pay for eligible medical costs.
 It's a stand alone tax-advantaged savings account that is separate from your health plan, and your monthly premiums for your health plan do not get added to your HSA.
 You or your employer is responsible for contributing to an HSA account.

-A PPO is the type of plan where you don't need a referral to see a specialist.
 Read more about the differences between PPOs and other plan types here.

 Because HSAs must be paired with a high-deductible health plan, your health insurance premiums are normally much lower than a typical PPO plan with a $500 or $1,000 deductible.
 The savings from the lower premiums along with the tax-free deductions could be $5,000 or more every year.